Language-Guided Grasping under Partial Observation for Mobile Manipulation in Field Inspection and Maintenance: INTRODUCTION

-In this paper, we address end-to-end robust grasping of objects in clutter for mobile legged manipulation, from natural language-driven target selection to safe execution on a real robot under partial observations.
-The key objective is reliability in unstructured scenes by developing a framework capable of identifying the intended object in clutter, estimating graspable geometry from incomplete views, and executing a collision-free, stable grasp while enforcing safety constraints throughout.
-To achieve this, we integrate open-vocabulary, language-guided target selection with object-centric 3D estimation and spatial-aware grasping in an end-to-end fashion.
+In this paper we present a language-guided grasping system for a legged manipulator under the single-view and cluttered conditions common in inspection and maintenance work.
+The key objective is reliability in unstructured scenes, such as offshore oil platforms, by developing a framework capable of identifying the intended object in clutter, estimating graspable geometry from incomplete views, and executing a collision-free, stable grasp while enforcing safety constraints throughout.
+To achieve this, we integrate open-vocabulary, language-guided target selection with object-centric 3D estimation and spatial-aware grasping in an integrated execution-aware pipeline.
 Target selection is grounded in RGB observations via VLM-guided querying and open-vocabulary detection and segmentation, enabling scalable specification of novel objects without task-specific retraining.
 Geometry is then derived from RGB-D, extracting and aggregating object-centric point clouds from masked observations, with back-projected depth compensation to improve robustness to missing returns.
 We explicitly address occlusion by using point cloud completion models, resulting in a grasping-ready representation even when significant portions of the object are unobserved.
 Finally, grasps are selected for safe execution by incorporating approach feasibility, clearance, and collision risk, and are executed through motion planning on the real robot.
 Overall, our approach enables safe, repeatable grasp acquisition in clutter at runtime from partial observations, providing a scalable pipeline from target selection to execution in real-world environments.

 The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Unified End-to-End Framework:} An integrated pipeline that bridges natural language-driven target specification and execution-feasible grasping for mobile legged robots operating in cluttered environments.